Didn’t get the exam results you’d expected? Don’t panic, there are still several options available to you…

 You could also consider taking time out doing volunteer work abroad.
 Organisations such as RedR work specifically with engineers, placing people with these skills in areas where their abilities can make a real difference.

-In the end you can see there are a lot of available options.
+As you can see, there are still lots of options available to you if you didn’t get the grades you needed.
 You may have had a set route in mind, but life's full of twists and turns, and grabbing new opportunities and experiences make us what we are.

 Research your options by reading about other IET members that took unconventional routes in their careers.